Exploitation of women in mass media: Film

+Historically, the film industry has been exploitative toward women both on and off screen.
+Stereotypically in film, women are often depicted as one dimensional characters, overly emotional, and subsequent compared to their male counterparts.
+This can be attributed to a myriad of reasons, for instance, the male dominance within the industry and lack of female representation.
+When it comes to the depiction of women on screen, there is a limited perspective of what women's humanity entails.
+According to Ward and Harrison, “media portrayals typically construct rather narrow and stereotypical portraits of women and of femininity.”
+In film, there is more of an emphasis on the physical and sexual appeal of women, as objects of desire, or on the other side, appear as a respectable housewife or mother, allowing no depth or character development in between these stereotypes.

+Furthermore, feminist film theorists have considered the Bechdel test, a popular test used in film to evaluate how women are represented in film.
+The Bechdel test, named after 1980's cartoonist Alison Bechdel.
+The test consists of two requirements: two women in the film have to have a conversation with one another about something other than a man, and the two female characters must be named.
+Even blockbuster movies that are considered to be more progressive fail this test, including The Avengers (2012), Avatar (2009), and Lord of The Rings (2001–2003).
+Although the Bechdel test is not an indication of whether or not women are properly represented in films, it brings attention to the gender inequality that exists in film and entertainment.

-In considering the way that films are put together, many feminist film critics have pointed to the "male gaze" that predominates in classical Hollywood film-making.
-Budd Boetticher summarises the view thus: "What counts is what the heroine provokes, or rather what she represents.
+Many feminist film critics have pointed to the "male gaze" that predominates in classical Hollywood film-making.
+Budd Boetticher summarizes the view thus: "What counts is what the heroine provokes, or rather what she represents.
 She is the one, or rather the love or fear she inspires in the hero, or else the concern he feels for her, who makes him act the way he does.
 In herself the woman has not the slightest importance."
 Laura Mulvey's germinal essay "Visual Pleasure and Narrative Cinema" (written in 1973 and published in 1975) expands on this conception of the passive role of women in cinema to argue that film provides visual pleasure through scopophilia and identification with the on-screen male actor.
 She states: "In their traditional exhibitionist role women are simultaneously looked at and displayed, with their appearance coded for strong visual and erotic impact so that they can be said to connote to-be-looked-at-ness," and as a result contends that in film a woman is the "bearer of meaning, not maker of meaning".
 Mulvey suggests that Lacan's psychoanalytic theory is the key to understanding how film creates such a space for female sexual objectification and exploitation through the combination of the patriarchal order of society, and 'looking' in itself as a pleasurable act of voyeurism, as "the cinema satisfies a primordial wish for pleasurable looking".